Table of Contents[Hide][Show]

 Branson Ferris Wheel

-The Branson Ferris Wheel has no age limits but does require at least one adult for every two children under 12 years of age.
-It is in continuous motion but goes slowly enough to easily step on and off.
+The Branson Ferris Wheel, relocated from Chicago’s Navy Pier, has no age limits but does require at least one adult for every two children under 12 years of age.
+Gondolas hold up to six people.
+The continuous motion Ferris Wheel goes slowly enough to easily step on and off.

 Read More: Best Branson Resorts for Families